adv0r/altcoin-google-spreadsheet/README.md

 ![Livedemoscreehshot](http://www.lize.it/up/altcoin_screenshot.png)

 #How does it work?
 It scrapes data from http://coinmarketcap.com .
-The data is contained in the sheet called *Price Ticker* It all goes down to the magic done by importHtml() function with some tricks and parsing.
+The data is contained in the sheet called *Price Ticker*.

+It all goes down to the magic done by importHtml() function with some tricks and parsing.
 ```
 ImportHtml("http://coinmarketcap.com/?"& year(now()) & month(now()) & day(now()) & hour(now()) ,"table",1)